justin-roche/serenade-mode/README.md

 This function displays all the currently bound serenade-mode commands in a helm buffer.

+### (serenade-helm-active-commands)

+This function displays all the currently bound and active serenade-mode commands in a helm buffer.

+### (serenade-helm-selectors)

+This function displays displays a reference list of serenade selectors in a helm buffer.

 ### (serenade--log-open-log)

 This function displays the log for serenade-mode.